-Floodplain and side-channel reconnection projects are often large-scale and accompanied by significant initial hurdles, but when organizations and agencies are working from a similar blueprint and a common strategy, new opportunities can more easily develop, and benefits are more encompassing than when independent actors are working disparately.
-Additionally, stream channel projects benefit local communities by decreasing road maintenance costs, improving fish habitat and water quality, and oftentimes employing local contractors for the work.
+Floodplain and side-channel reconnection projects are often large-scale and accompanied by significant initial hurdles, but when organizations and agencies are working from a similar blueprint and a common strategy, new opportunities can more easily develop and benefits are more encompassing than when independent actors are working disparately.
+Additionally, stream channel projects benefit local communities by decreasing road maintenance costs, improving fish habitat and water quality, and oftentimes hiring local contractors for the work.

-Floodplain and side-channel reconnection in the southern Washington Cascades can help reestablish natural flow regimes that were altered by the loss of large instream wood structures.
-Focus areas are outlined below and on the maps on pages 26 and 27.
+Floodplain and side-channel reconnection in the southern Washington Cascades can help reestablish natural flow regimes that were altered by logging, roads, and a general loss in large instream wood structures (focus areas are outlined below and on the maps on pages 26 and 27).

-o In Trout Creek and its tributaries (Compass, Crater, Layout, East Fork, Planting, and Martha Creeks), the disconnection of mainstems from historic side-channels poses a significant risk to fish survival due to expected increases in temperature and high streamflow events.
+o In Trout Creek and its tributaries (Compass, Crater, Layout, East Fork, Planting, and Martha Creeks), the disconnection of mainstems from historic side-channels poses a significant risk to fish survival due to expected increases in high streamflow events.
 Loss of channel complexity, as well as high and low flow refugia, are primary limiting factors for Lower Columbia River steelhead trout.
 These fish are currently listed as "Threatened" under the Endangered Species Act (ESA) so the need to increase their resilience to expected changes is imperative.
 Side-channel restoration along these stream reaches will expand future rearing habitat and will increase the availability of spawning habitat and adult steelhead "holding" habitat that will be critical during summer low flow and winter/spring high flow periods.
-The sitespecific restoration areas along Trout Creek and its tributaries are areas where historic side-channels existed, as evident from the presence of river gravel, old scour, and deposition features.

-o Wind River is also at risk due to past timber harvest activities and will require restoration to build sufficient climate resilience.
+The site-specific restoration areas along o Wind River is also at risk from past timber harvest activities and will require restoration to build sufficient climate resilience.
 Climate impacts include habitat fragmentation, instream and riparian habitat degradation, and reduced productivity and distribution of fish and other aquatic species.
 Currently, side-channel and other refugial habitat is scarce throughout the Wind River watershed.
 An increase in side-channel habitat here will increase the amount of important refugia for both juvenile and adult steelhead during high and low flow events.
-Spawning gravels and over-summer pools are also scarce, so side-channel restoration efforts along Wind River should be tailored to address these aspects as well.
+Spawning gravels and over-summer pools are also scarce so side-channel restoration efforts along Wind River should be tailored to address these aspects as well.